Skip to content

 What is The Wiener Holocaust Library's charity rating? +

-The Wiener Holocaust Library scores 85 out of 100 on CharityCompare (3 stars — Good).
-The Clarity Score V1 sums four pillars from Charity Commission filings: Accountability & Transparency (40 pts), Financial Health (30), Financial Efficiency (20), and Community Support (10).
+The Wiener Holocaust Library scores 83 out of 100 on CharityCompare (4 stars — Good).
+The Clarity Score V1 sums four pillars from UK regulator filings: Accountability & Transparency (40 pts), Financial Health (30), Financial Efficiency (20), and Community Support (10).
+Stars use the same bands as those labels — 90+ is 5★ Exceptional.
+It is not an impact ranking.

-Is The Wiener Holocaust Library a legitimate UK charity? +
+Does The Wiener Holocaust Library have reviews and complaints? +

-What is The Wiener Holocaust Library's Charity Commission registration number? +
+What are The Wiener Holocaust Library's overheads? +

 How much income does The Wiener Holocaust Library receive? +

-The Wiener Holocaust Library reported £2.0m total income in its 2020 accounts, based on Charity Commission filings.
-Five-year trend: declining.
+The Wiener Holocaust Library reported £2.2m total income in its 2024 accounts, based on UK regulator filings.
+Five-year trend: stable.

 Are The Wiener Holocaust Library's accounts up to date? +